 When you withdraw money from ATM with your credit card

 Banks allow a cash limit on the card which is generally 20% of the total available credit limit.
 You can withdraw cash up to this limit from an ATM.
-This is known as cash withdrawal or cash advance.
 However, there is always a cash advance fee which is charged as a percentage of the amount withdrawn.
-Also, cash withdrawals are not eligible for the interest-free period which means that it attracts finance charges right from the day of withdrawal.
-This makes cash advances a costly transaction.
+Also, cash withdrawals are not eligible for the interest-free period which means that it attracts finance charges right from the day of withdrawal which makes cash advances a costly transaction.

 When you spend more than your credit limit

 Though only a few banks allow you to make a purchase that goes above your credit limit, all of them have defined an over-limit fee.
-This fee is charged as a percentage of the amount by which you exceed your limit, subject to a minimum fee of say Rs.
-500. So, in case you go beyond your limit, you will have to pay hefty charges for the same.
+This fee is charged as a percentage of the amount by which you exceed your limit, subject to a minimum fee of say Rs.500.
+So, in case you spend beyond your limit, you will have to pay hefty charges for the same.

 When you use your card for payment in foreign currency